kanakawai-maui/olelo-honua/README.md

 # ʻŌlelo Honua

-#### ⚡ Supercharge Your Internationalization Workflow!
+#### 🌺 Bloom Your Internationalization Workflow!

 #### 🚀 Now in Beta and Release Candidate (RC)!! 🎉

 (ʻŌlelo Honua can be translated to mean "World Language" or "Language Bridge" in Hawaiian.)

-## 🌍 Simplify Your Internationalization Workflow with ʻŌlelo Honua!
+## 🌍 Simplify Your Internationalization Workflow with ʻŌlelo Honua

 Struggling to keep up with the demands of managing translation files for your multilingual app?
 Tools like i18next or react-i18next often leave you stuck in manual workflows, relying on services like Google Translate or ChatGPT to fill the gaps.
 It’s tedious, time-consuming, and easy to make mistakes.